praekeltfoundation/vumi2/docs/config.rst

 The amqp configuration options are:

-hostname
+.. py:data:: hostname
+   :type: str

    The hostname of the AMQP server.
-Defaults to ``127.0.0.1`` port
+Defaults to ``127.0.0.1``

+.. py:data:: port
+   :type: int

    The port of the AMQP server.
-Defaults to ``5672`` username
+Defaults to ``5672``

+.. py:data:: username
+   :type: str

    The username to use to authenticate to the AMQP server.
-Defaults to ``guest`` password
+Defaults to ``guest``

+.. py:data:: password
+   :type: str

    The password to use to authenticate to the AMQP server.
-Defaults to ``guest`` vhost
+Defaults to ``guest``

+.. py:data:: vhost
+   :type: str

    The virtual host to use for the AMQP server.
 Defaults to ``/``